aurelia-contrib/aurelia-open-id-connect/README.md

 "oidc-client"
 ```

-And set `build.loader.plugs.stub = false` in order to load plugin HTML.
-If that does not work, try `true`.
+Also: set `build.loader.plugins.stub = false` to load the plugin's HTML.

-Now, create an `open-id-connect-configuration.ts` file in your project's root (the name and location are arbitrary).
-There is an example here: https://github.com/shaunluttin/aurelia-open-id-connect/blob/master/demo/src/open-id-connect-configuration.ts
+### Configure the OpenID Connect client

+We recommend TypeScript.

+Create a `src/open-id-connect-configuration.ts` file.
+There is an [example in the demo project](/demo/src/open-id-connect-configuration.ts).

-Then in `main.ts` add the plugin, referencing the configuration.
+In your `src/main.ts`, import the configuration file, add the plugin, and invoke the callback, passing it the imported configuration.

     import oidcConfig from "./open-id-connect-configuration";

+    ...

+    aurelia.use
         .plugin("aurelia-open-id-connect", (callback) => callback(oidcConfig));

-See the demo project for a usage example.

 # Demo Project

+The demo has an example of how to configure everything.

+See it LIVE here: https://zamboni-app.azurewebsites.net

+Or, clone and run it locally:

     git clone https://github.com/shaunluttin/aurelia-open-id-connect.git
     cd aurelia-open-id-connect/demo